- About Sweden

 Ticket discounts and rail passes in Sweden

-Tickets are discounted for those under 26 and over 65, with children under 15 often travelling free, depending on the rail company and trip.
+Tickets are discounted for those under 26 and over 65, with children under 15 often travelling for free, depending on the rail company and trip.
 To get the best prices, be sure to book in advance.

 If you want the freedom to hop on and off trains and explore more of the country, opt for a Eurail or Interrail pass – exclusively for international travellers.